racket/rhombus/rhombus/static-info.md

 ultimately receives a value and knows nothing of the expression that generated the value.
 That is, no part of the function's implementation can take advantage of the fact that directly calling `Posn` would have formed a dot provider.
-The function might have an contract on its argument that indicates a dot-provider constructor, but that's a feature of the formal argument, and not of an actual value.
+The function might have an annotation on its argument that indicates a dot-provider constructor, but that's a feature of the formal argument, and not of an actual value.